- Prams, Buggies, Car seats

 A travel system is typically a set consisting of a chassis (also called frame) with a buggy seat unit and carrycot, as in Silver Cross' travel systems.
 Thus a travel system can be switched between a pushchair and a pram.

 The benefit of buying a travel system is that you can easily adjust it to your needs.
-Depending on the manufacturer, some travel systems, like Venicci's, include a car seat and all the necessary accessories, like raincover, bag and footmuff.
+Depending on the manufacturer, some travel systems, like Venicci's travel system or Bebeboo's travel system include a car seat and all the necessary accessories, like raincover, bag and footmuff.

 Other brands, such as BabyStyle Oyster, give you the option to buy separately each of their products, but you will usually find them sold in bundles.
+Check here our Mini, Maxi and Mega Oyster 2 Bundles.
 Lastly, in most branded pram chassis there is the option to add a second carrycot or seat unit or car seat using adaptors.
 This option will suit you best if you are thinking of having a second child in the near future.

 If you’ve got a car, you must have a car seat, also called a safety restraint.
 Your baby must always go in their seat, including when you bring them home from the hospital.
 It’s illegal and very dangerous to carry your baby in your arms in a vehicle.
 For safety the carseats are usually fit with a 5 point harness.
 Also, some car seats can be adjusted to a car seat base, thus you can remove them very easily.
 This allows undisturbed movement of the baby into or out of a car and a reduced chance of waking a sleeping baby.
 But don't forget that most car seats aren't recommended for overnight sleep!